ipa-fmw/ipa_seminar/ipa_seminar_driver/README.md

 ![publisher_properties2](./doc/publisher_properties2.png "Setting properties for the state publisher")
 ![action_server_properties](./doc/action_server_properties.png "Setting properties for the action server")

-Follwoing the [ROS-I driver specs](http://wiki.ros.org/Industrial/Industrial_Robot_Driver_Spec), we now add the following parameters to the node model: robot_ip_address (ip address of the robot), robot_description (urdf path and filename relative to the current directory) and robot_port (the port the robot is listening to.
+Follwoing the [ROS-I driver specs](http://wiki.ros.org/Industrial/Industrial_Robot_Driver_Spec), we now add the following parameters to the node model: robot_ip_address (ip address of the robot), robot_description (urdf description parameter) and robot_port (the port the robot is listening to.
 Not defined in the spec.).
 Your model should then look as follows

 ![kr16_driver_model](./doc/kr16_driver_model.png "The complete driver model")